^Back To Top

 The collection "Satires" contains 121 verses, the book is divided into 7 chapters: "To all the poor of spirit", "The way of life", "The Augean stables or literary workshop", "The forced tribute", "The epistles", "The Province", "The lyrical satires".

 Before each section there is: 1 small illustration on the title page of the chapter, a double-page illustration and 1 drawing on the back.
-In all there are 7 double-page frontispieces, 14 pages with separate illustrations, title, ending, colophon.
+In total there are 7 double-page frontispieces, 14 pages with separate illustrations, title, ending, colophon.

-In addition there are pages printed on semitransparent pages with drawings, which provide for easy reading without making the book too "hard" to perceive.
+In addition, there are pages printed on semitransparent pages with drawings, which provide for easy reading without making the book too "hard" to perceive.

-The illustrations were realized in a technique of collage: a combination of my ink drawings with photographs of the St. Petersburg’s newspapers 1907-1922 years, which allowed me to create a modern "reading" of poetry, without losing the connection to the author’s epoch.
+The illustrations were created in a technique of collage: a combination of my ink drawings with photographs of the St. Petersburg’s newspapers 1907-1922 years, which allowed me to create a modern "reading" of poetry, without losing the connection to the author’s epoch.

 Comment to the illustrations.

 The technique of montage in the illustration promotes creative thought and organizes the internal connection between the descriptions in the poetry action, the author’s epoch and illustrator, and book space.